 The Byrn Court made clear that the determination of personhood is a matter of public policy.
-New York public policy supports Kiko's personhood, as it already recognizes personhood rights in some nonhuman animals, including Kiko, by allowing them to be trust "beneficiaries."
+New York public policy supports Tommy's personhood, as it already recognizes personhood rights in some nonhuman animals, including Tommy, by allowing them to be trust "beneficiaries."
 See EPTL 7-8.1; Stanley, 16 N.Y.S.3d at 901.
-Kiko is a beneficiary of an inter vivos trust created by NhRP under EPTL 7-8.1.
+Tommy is a beneficiary of an inter vivos trust created by NhRP under EPTL 7-8.1.
 (R.79-82).
 Consequently, he is a "person" under that statute, as only "persons" may be trust beneficiaries.
 Lenzner v.
 Falk, 68 N.Y.S.2d 699, 703 (Sup.
 Ct.
 1947); Gilman v.
 McArdle, 65 How.
 Pr.
 330, 338 (N.Y.
 Super.
 1883) rev'd on other grounds, 99 N.Y.
 451 (1885).
 "Before this statute [EPTL 7-8.1] trusts for animals were void, because a private express trust cannot exist without a beneficiary capable of enforcing it, and because nonhuman lives cannot be used to measure the perpetuities period."
 Margaret Turano, Practice Commentaries, N.Y.
 Est. Powers & Trusts Law 7-8.1 (2013).

 In 1996, the Legislature enacted EPTL 7-6 (now EPTL 7-8) (a), which permitted "domestic or pet animals" to be designated as trust beneficiaries.
 The Sponsor's Memorandum stated the statute's purpose was "to allow animals to be made the beneficiary of a trust."
 This section thereby acknowledged these nonhuman animals as "persons" capable of possessing legal rights.
 In In re Fouts, 677 N.Y.S.2d 699 (Sur.
 Ct.
 1998), the court recognized that five chimpanzees were "income and principal beneficiaries of the trust" and referred to its chimpanzees as "beneficiaries" throughout.

-In Feger v.
-Warwick Animal Shelter, 59 A.D.3d 68, 72 (2d Dept. 2008), the court observed "[t]he reach of our laws has been extended to animals in areas which were once reserved only for people.
-For example, the law now recognizes the creation of trusts for the care of designated domestic or pet animals upon the death or incapacitation of their owner."
+See Feger v.
+Warwick Animal Shelter, 59 A.D.3d 68, 72 (2d Dept. 2008)("the law now recognizes the creation of trusts for the care of designated domestic or pet animals upon the death or incapacitation of their owner.").